 - Fits…A list of known forks or frames that are compatible. (usually not very extensive)

-- Also Important to observe: There can sometimes be very small variations within each standard.
+- Also Important to observe: Sometimes there can be very small variations within each standard.
 For the most part, the model within the standard listed should work for you with only a few small exceptions.

 Our axles are CNC-machined from high strength 7075 T6 aluminum, with multiple butting.